S-35

 Enforcement Authority

-The Attorney General and Department of Labor Standards have enforcement authority.
-The Attorney General is directed to promulgate rules and regulations.
-The Division of Licensing is also directed to promulgate rules.
-Enforcement includes civil citation or order under section 27C.
-Private right of action is available to individuals subjected to adverse employment action based on conduct prohibited by the Act.
-Individual liability extends to the president, treasurer, and responsible managers of the employer.
+Attorney General and Department of Labor Standards have enforcement authority.
+The Attorney General shall promulgate procedures, rules, or regulations pursuant to the chapter, and the Division of Licensing shall also promulgate procedures, rules, or regulations.
+Private right of action is available to individuals subjected to adverse employment actions based on conduct prohibited by the Act.
+Individuals may file a civil action against an employer, as well as the president, treasurer, and any responsible managers of the employer in their individual capacity.

 Penalties

-Employees subjected to adverse employment action may recover restitution and consequential damages, liquidated damages constituting double the amount of restitution, pre- and post-judgment interest, reasonable attorneys' fees and costs.
-A court may also impose punitive damages where appropriate.
-The statute does not limit the availability of other remedies at law or in equity.
+Restitution and consequential damages, plus liquidated damages constituting double the amount of restitution, pre- and post-judgment interest, reasonable attorneys' fees and costs.
+Where appropriate, a court may also impose punitive damages.
+Nothing in the section limits the availability of other remedies at law or in equity.
+Employers who retaliate against employees for exercising rights under the chapter shall be punished or subject to a civil citation or order as provided in section 27C.

 Who Is Covered